AlexCherrypi/backupgnome/README.md

 * **Good to know:**		If the script runs without any action specified, it will decide for it self what to do.<br />
         If it finds a 'gnomebackup.tar.gz' in its directory, it will try to load it.<br />
-        If it does not find any, it will strat creating a new backup <br />
+        If it does not find any, it will start creating a new backup <br />